colindoyle0000/colindoyle-website/content/torts2025/reading/_index.md

 toc: false
 ---

 You do not need to purchase a casebook for this class.
-Your reading assignments will be distributed in hardcopy in class.
+You can request a hardcopy version of the reading assignments from the graphics department by filling out [this form](https://onlineforms.lls.edu/form/graphics-request-form).
 You can also access the reading assignments digitally.

 You can download a pdf of _Reading Assignments 01_ [here](https://brightspace.lmu.edu/d2l/le/content/263272/viewContent/3331852/View).

 You can download a pdf of _Reading Assignments 02_ [here](https://brightspace.lmu.edu/d2l/le/content/263272/viewContent/3331853/View).

+You can download a pdf of _Reading Assignments 03_ [here](https://brightspace.lmu.edu/d2l/le/content/263272/viewContent/3463224/View).

 Please note that you will need to log in to Brightspace to access this material.